matt-antone/octopi-install/README.md

 - [x] Short USB serial cable (usually Type B to Type A style) with either internal metallic shielding or with one or two ferrite cores
 - [x] Raspberry Pi 3B (or 3B+)
 - [x] 4GB or larger microSD card
-- [x] Workstation of some kind (OSX, Windows, Linux)
+- [x] A remote computer of some kind (OSX, Windows, Linux)
-- [x] A means of inserting a microSD card into this workstation (SD adapter or a USB-based microSD adapter)
+- [x] A means of inserting a microSD card into this remote computer (SD adapter or a USB-based microSD adapter)
 - [x] 3D printer which has a Type B USB connector and which runs a compatible firmware: Marlin, RepRap, Repetier.
 Check the [compatibility list](https://github.com/foosel/OctoPrint/wiki/Supported-Printers) first.
 In a few cases, you may need a plugin for your printer to work with OctoPrint.

 ### Optional